 3. Reduced blood sugar and insulin

-Scientific research shows that reducing the amount of carbohydrates ingested drastically reduces the amount of blood sugar and lowers insulin levels.
+Scientific research shows that reducing the amount of carbohydrates ingested drastically reduces blood sugar and lowers insulin levels.

-People with type II diabetes on Keto diet can reduce their medication by up to 50%.
-However, if you are on medication ensure that you consult your doctor before taking up any diets.
+People with type II diabetes on the Keto diet can reduce their medication by up to 50%.
+However, if you are on medication, ensure that you consult your doctor before taking up any diets.

 - Heart Disease

 Keto improves HDL levels, blood sugar, and blood pressure.
-It eliminates the risk of high blood pressure, hardened arteries, or any other conditions that may lead to heart disease.
+As a result, it eliminates the risk of high blood pressure, hardened arteries, or any other conditions that may lead to heart disease.

-Keto diet was specifically designed to treat epilepsy among children in 1920.
-It has been used to significantly reduce seizures and even cure epilepsy.
+The Keto diet was specifically designed to treat epilepsy among children in 1920.
+It has been used to reduce seizures and even cure epilepsy significantly.